i-like-crows/The-Index/Lamp-Recycling/README.md

  - lamp holder
-   - from college
+   - from supplier

 - lamp shades
-   - from college
+   - from supplier

-- ~~confirmed that I can take the rest of the shades and bases from the college~~ Have picked up from college
+- ~~confirmed that I can take the rest of the shades and bases from the supplier~~ Have picked up from supplier

 ---